Placing people first

 Up to £30.00 per hour

-Sanctuary Health are currently looking for an experienced and dedicated Band 5 Registered Mental Health Nurse to fill a full-time CAMHS role based in Bodmin.
-The ideal candidates will possess highly developed specialist knowledge of Mental Health Nursing and be registered with the NMC.
-The pay rate for this Registered Mental Health Nurse job is £19.71 per hour (LTD Company Equivalent) and is an initial 3 -month contract.
-Requirements of the Registered Mental Health Nurse: Degree or equivalent within Mental Health Nursing (RMN trained) NMC registration and a valid live pin Contact: This Registered Mental Health Nurse job is advertised by Ben Stone; if you are interested in this position please click above to apply now.
+Sanctuary Health is currently looking for an experienced and dedicated Band 7 Physiotherapist - Learning Disabilities to work full-time in Medway.
+The ideal candidate will possess highly developed specialist knowledge of Physiotherapy and be registered with the HCPC.
+The pay rate for this locum Physiotherapist job is £30.00 per hour (LTD Company Equivalent) and is an ongoing contract.
+Requirements: Degree or equivalent within Physiotherapy HCPC registered as a Physiotherapist Recent post qualifying experience working as a Physiotherapist Previous NHS experience Previous experience with learning disabilities Contact: This Physiotherapist job is advertised by Sebastian Dunbar; if you are interested in this position please click above to apply now.
 Due to the high volume of applications we receive, regretfully we are only able to respond to candidates who meet our clients' requirements.

 Consider how much easier it would be if the healthcare job search and application process was smooth, enjoyable even.